-1. Removal, reduction, or degradation of sagebrush-grassland habitat
+1. Removal, reduction, or degradation of sagebrush and surrounding habitat

-Sage-Grouse require access to sagebrush-grassland habitat year-round for food and cover.
-Removal of sagebrush grasslands at any time of year results in direct habitat loss, reduced food availability and nesting cover, and increased exposure of Sage-Grouse to predation and inclement weather.
-Activities that increase the proportion of bare ground, decrease the proportion of forbs, or remove portions of sagebrush plants so that small amounts of sage leaves remain on those plants, cause habitat degradation to the point where that habitat is no longer functional for Sage-Grouse.
-These forms of habitat destruction can have severe negative effects on Sage-Grouse populations, particularly when population levels are critically low.
+Sage-Grouse require year-round access to sagebrush for food and cover.
+Therefore, at any time of year, the killing or moving of sagebrush results in direct habitat loss, reduced food availability and nesting cover, and increased exposure of Sage-Grouse to predation and inclement weather.
+In addition, activities that do not result in the complete loss of sagebrush, but that significantly increase the proportion of bare ground, significantly decrease the proportion of native grasses and/or native forbs, or remove most of the leaves off sagebrush plants, may cause habitat degradation to the point where that habitat is no longer functional for Sage-Grouse.
+The population impact from such forms of habitat destruction can range from low to very high, depending on the amount of habitat removed or the severity and extent of habitat degradation by the given activity.